dangermax/dangR/content/home/hero.md

 **Analyst, turned Modeller, turned Business Analyst, turned Developer**

-This blog details some of tips and tricks that I'm learning along my path to being a developer
+This blog details some of tips and tricks that I find useful.
+Some are in R, some in SQL, some in good ways to cook ribs...